Bitofsin/mt5-mining-switch/README.md

 Note: This script relies on PowerShell to interact with the system, so make sure PowerShell is available on your system.

 Feel free to customize the script to fit your specific requirements.
-Happy stratagy testing and mining!
+Happy strategy testing and mining!